Best Western 150

 - Eagle 70 (Lee Kunzman): For 1972, Lindsey Hopkins added a 1970 Eagle to his already crowded stable for Wally Dallenbach to drive as the #10 entry.
 The origins of the Eagle are presently unknown but it could be the redundant ex-Gurney AAR car or the unwanted Gordy Johncock car.
 Dallenbach drove it in the opening races of the season but was bumped at the Indy 500.
 He then joined the STP team to replace the injured Art Pollard and Hopkins recruited Lee Kunzman to take over the #10 Eagle.
 A 1972 Eagle replaced the 1970 car at some point, but a photograph shows Kunzman drove the older car at Texas World Speedway in April 1973, so exactly where Kunzman raced this car instead of the new '72 Eagle is not clear, and photographs are needed to completely resolve this.
 Photographs indicate that this was the 1970 Eagle acquired by Patrick Santello (Syracuse, NY) for 1975.
 His mechanic Willie Davis fitted it with one of Richard Moser's DOHC Chevrolet V8 engines, but the car did not race until near the end of the season, when Larry Dickson raced the #65 City of Syracuse Spl at Phoenix in November 1975.
 Retained by Santello for the 1976 season as a backup to a newer 1972 Eagle, and raced by Dickson, Lee Kunzman and Jerry Karl.
 Subsequent history unknown but very likely to be the 1970 Eagle owned by Tom Hollfelder, which is reported to be chassis 806.
 He ran the Eagle in a VARA historic event Willow Springs in October 1995, where it wore number #48 and its nose and water pipes were in 1970 works form, but it had 1972-style front and rear wings.
 Hollfelder also ran the car at Road America in 2009.
 Steve Zautke and Jacques Dresang have examined the car and observed Santello era paintwork showing through the more recent dark blue.
 It also has a Chevrolet small block engine, as it did when Santello owned it.

 - Lola T270 [HU1?-2] (Wally Dallenbach): New to Andy Granatelli's STP, and delivered in mid-April 1972 to Vince Granatelli's workshop in Santa Monica, CA. Entered for Art Pollard as the #40 STP entry at the 1972 Indy 500, but just after qualifying he crashed heavily, resulting in a broken leg and an extensively damaged Lola.
 The car was rebuilt in England with a new monocoque and returned to Indianapolis in time for Wally Dallenbach to drive in the race.
 Dallenbach then drove the car at Michigan, where he finished second, Pocono, Ontario, Trenton and Phoenix.
-This car unknown until some time before July 2008 when it was on display in the Chicago Museum of Science and Industry, on loan from STP.
+This car was not raced again and, like the T272, was used as a show car by STP.
+In 1977, it was loaned to the Chicago Museum of Science and Industry, and has remained on display in the museum ever since.

 - McLaren M15A (John Mahler): The prototype M15 was the #79 backup car at Indy in 1970 and was the car Hulme was using when a petrol leak led to a fire in which he was badly burnt.
 As M15/2 and M15/3 were sold to Gordy Johncock, this must be the car used by Revson in the Ontario 500 and then sold to John Mahler for 1971.
 Mahler raced it through the 1971 and 1972 seasons before it was retired.
 Mahler later sold the car to collector Chuck Haines (St Louis, MO) and it was sold by him to the UK in the mid/late 1980s.
 This may be the car that was later owned by John Foulston (Dunsfold, Surrey), boss of high-flying IBM computer leasing company Atlantic Computers, who bought Brands Hatch, Oulton Park and Snetterton from Eagle Star in May 1986.
 Foulston was killed testing a M15 at Silverstone on 29 September 1987.